alxqiu/Dbproject/README.md

 company that operate any retail store monitored by this application.
 We target an audience that can make decisions while having access to data of purchases, product stock, and users.
-This especially can be good for small business owners who have limited resources, since there are no price barriers in the way and limited technological experience is required to use our application.
+This especially can be good for small business owners who have limited resources, since there are no price barriers in the way and limited technological experience is required to use our application. <br />
  For example, say a manager wanted to contact a set of customers who bought a certain faulty product.
 Finding all customers for this recall would be fairly time consuming if done without our application (for example, using paper book-keeping).
 Through our application, one could easily find all customers who